 Princeton in Brazil

-Princeton in Brazil will not be offered in 2017.
-A new program, Princeton in Portugal, will be launched in Lisbon instead.
-We expect to offer PiB again in 2018, and alternate between PiB and PiP in the years that follow.
+Princeton in Brazil will not be offered in 2018.
+We expect to offer PiB again in 2019.

 Entirely coordinated and designed by Princeton faculty, and based in one of the world’s most captivating cities, Princeton in Brazil is made possible thanks to a partnership with IBEU (Instituto Brasil-Estados Unidos).
 IBEU has many years of experience hosting American university students for summer programs and offers welcoming and well-equipped facilities in the charming neighborhood of Ipanema.